Teams in Transition

 The rituals of a tea ceremony are intended to release the guests from obstructive thoughts and relieve the feeling of weight on their shoulders.
 Through dedicated attention, the ceremony works to clean away all that is de-energizing.
 In the same way, our program offers space and attention for the team to focus on finding balance between self, others and environment.

-In our program we incorporate the four principles of the tea ceremony as our guiding principles.
+We refer to the four principles of the Japanese tea ceremony as guiding principles.
 We support organizations in transitioning through this period of change in a meaningful and sustainable way.
 We work closely with leaders to build renewed awareness and abilities that are directly applicable in their own work environment and teams in transition.